Tasty Bite

-Packaging
+Preparation and packaging

 Tasty Bite meals are sealed in a multi-layer retort pouch and have a shelf life of up to 18 months.
 During the manufacturing process, the pouches are filled with food, sealed, and cooked in a retort oven under high temperature and pressure.
-The pouches are BPA-free.

 Tasty Bite products are manufactured at its Bhandgaon plant in India.
-The vegetables used are grown on a private farm owned and managed by the company.
+The vegetables used are partially grown on a private farm owned and managed by the company, though the rest of the vegetables are procured through traders from local markets.